If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Policy: Ensuring a safe, stable and loving home for tamariki in care

-Tamariki and caregivers who might be in this situation
+Tamariki or rangatahi and caregivers who might be in this situation

-I am a tamaiti who has been living with the same non-whānau caregiver for a long period of time but there is no existing commitment or agreement about my permanent care.
+I am a tamaiti or rangatahi who has been living with the same non-whānau caregiver for a long period of time but there is no existing commitment or agreement about my permanent care.

-I am a non-whānau caregiver who has been caring for this tamaiti for a long time but there is no existing commitment or agreement that this is a permanent care arrangement.
+I am a non-whānau caregiver who has been caring for this tamaiti or rangatahi for a long time but there is no existing commitment or agreement that this is a permanent care arrangement.

 What we do

-• We put the best interests and wellbeing of te tamaiti at the centre of our work and ensure that we understand and take into account their views and wishes.
+• We put the best interests and wellbeing of te tamaiti or rangatahi at the centre of our work and ensure that we understand and take into account their views and wishes.

-• We undertake a thorough assessment of the needs of te tamaiti or we update their Tuituia assessment if this has already been done.
-We ensure that the assessment of the needs of te tamaiti has regard for mana tamaiti, especially the need to strengthen belonging, cultural identity and connections to family, whānau, hapū and iwi.
+• We base decisions on our built understanding of the oranga and needs of te tamaiti or rangatahi.
+Our building of understanding and decision-making includes focus on the need to strengthen belonging, cultural identity and connections to family, whānau, hapū and iwi.

 All About Me plan to meet the needs of tamariki

-Use appropriate decision-making processes that involve te tamaiti, their family, whānau, hapū, iwi and family group and their caregiver
+Use appropriate decision-making processes that involve te tamaiti or rangatahi, their family, whānau, hapū, iwi and family group and their caregiver

 • We use appropriate whānau decision-making processes such as a family group conference, hui ā-whānau, or family meeting to make sure family, whānau, hapū, iwi and the family group can participate in the decision.